symfony/symfony-docs/reference/forms/types/collection.rst

 a form element from the DOM.
 When the user submits the form, its absence from the submitted data will mean that it's removed from the final array.

-For more information, see :ref:`cookbook-form-collections-remove`.
+For more information, see :ref:`form-collections-remove`.

 .. caution::